Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 16 November 2025 14.24.52 UTC
+- WIB: Minggu, 16 November 2025 15.33.50 UTC
-- WITA: Minggu, 16 November 2025 15.24.52 UTC
+- WITA: Minggu, 16 November 2025 16.33.50 UTC
-- WIT: Minggu, 16 November 2025 16.24.52 UTC
+- WIT: Minggu, 16 November 2025 17.33.50 UTC

 Kutipan Inspiratif:
-"Technology... is a queer thing.
-It brings you great gifts with one hand, and it stabs you in the back with the other."
+"The further you get into technology, the further you go into gaming.
+That's the general rule."

 Kategori: technology